snipsco/snips-skill-hue-pro/README.md

 # Coding archtecture

 There are mainly two parts of code required.
-One for handling the intents from mqtt bus, which usually named like `action-{{action_name}.py`.
+One for handling the intents from the mqtt bus, which usually named `action-{{action_name}.py`.
 The other one is usually the `class` of the devices, which contains all the functional methods/ attributes.

 In this example we have `action-philips_hue.py` and `snipshue.py`.
-Moreover, there is a `snipshelpers` directory, which contain `config_parser` and `thread_handler` class.
-This two class are provided in the action code template with in `action-{{action_name}.py` file.
+Moreover, there is a `snipshelpers` directory, which contains `config_parser` and `thread_handler` class.
+This two class are provided in the action code template within `action-{{action_name}.py` file.

 All the necessary files are listed below:
 ```